samkatt/gbapomdp/README.md

 # arbitrary decisions

-* usage of huber loss (over RMSE, unless specifief otherwise with --loss rmse)
+* usage of huber loss (over RMSE, unless specified otherwise with --loss rmse)
 * usage of Glorot normal initialization for all layers